malaysia-ai/infra/airflow/README.md

 what is airflow?
 Apache Airflow is an open-source workflow management platform for data engineering pipelines.

-requirements : aws ektctl, kubectl, helm 3
+requirements : aws eksctl, kubectl, helm 3

 ## Deploying Airflow end-to-end